Piero Taruffi: Sportscar racing career

-Taruffi's final triumph was at the 1957 Mille Miglia, the last competitive edition of the famous Italian race.
-At this tragic race, Alfonso de Portago crashed his car into the crowd, with great loss of life.
-Taruffi won in a Ferrari 315 S. Following the race he pledged to his wife, Isabella, that he would never race again.
+Taruffi's last victory was at the 1957 Mille Miglia, the last competitive edition of the Italian race, where he won in a Ferrari 315 S. At the race, Alfonso de Portago suffered a tire failure and crashed his car into the crowd, killing himself, his co-driver Edmund Nelson, and nine spectators.
+Following this, Taruffi officially retired from competitive racing.
 He was 50 years of age.